datagutt/stream-aggregator/README.md

 ## Migrating from Node.js

-API-compatible with the [original implementation](https://github.com/livestreamnorge/lsnd).
-Simply point your integrations to the new deployment URL.
+This is a rewrite of the [original Node.js implementation](https://github.com/livestreamnorge/lsnd) with a similar API design but improved architecture.

 **Benefits:**
-- 10-20x faster scraping
-- Lower memory (~50MB vs ~200MB)
+- Improved performance and efficiency
-- Type safety and reliability
+- Type safety with Rust
-- Persistent storage
+- Persistent storage with migrations
+- Better error handling
+- Easier deployment with Docker

 ## License